Marshall University logo

 2021

-Opened the Bill Noe Flight School and appointed Brad D. Smith as the 38th president
+Bill Noe Flight School opens and Physician Assistant program accepts its inaugural class; Brad D. Smith appointed 38th president.

 2024